Comcast/sheens/README.md

 Sheens is an automation engine that hosts message-processing state machines (also called "sheens").
 These machines process and emit messages efficiently and atomically.
-The initial motivation was to implement IoT-oriented home automations; however, Sheens has been useful in other settings.
+The initial motivation was implementing IoT-oriented home automations; however, Sheens has been useful in other settings.

 Sheens is easy to integrate via HTTP, WebSockets, MQTT, plain TCP, Go